CS-DS-125/125book/source/05-StringsFilesAndLists/Lists.rst

 ``sort`` arranges the elements of the list from low to high:

-.. index:: sort method, method!sort
+.. index:: sort method, method;sort

 .. activecode:: lists10